Observational imprints of enhanced scalar power on small scales in ultra slow roll inflation and associated non-Gaussianities: Inflationary models, power spectra and reverse engineered potentials

 \subsection{A short list of models permitting ultra slow roll inflation}

-A wide variety of models which permit an epoch of ultra slow roll inflation have been considered in the literature (for a short list of such efforts, see Refs.~\cite{Garcia-Bellido:2017mdw, Ballesteros:2017fsr,Germani:2017bcs,Ezquiaga:2017fvi,Bezrukov:2017dyv, Cicoli:2018asa,Dalianis:2018frf,Bhaumik:2019tvl,Drees:2019xpp, Dalianis:2020cla,Ragavendra:2020sop}).
-Curiously, many of these models contain a point of inflection, i.e. a point where the first and the second derivatives of the potential with respect to the scalar field (viz. $V_\phi$ and $V_{\phi\phi}=\d^2V/\d\phi^2$) vanish~[cf.~Appendix~\ref{app:pi}].
+A wide variety of models which permit an epoch of ultra slow roll inflation have been considered in the literature (for a short list of such efforts, see Refs.~\cite{Garcia-Bellido:2017mdw, Ballesteros:2017fsr,Germani:2017bcs,Ezquiaga:2017fvi,Bezrukov:2017dyv, Cicoli:2018asa,Dalianis:2018frf,Bhaumik:2019tvl,Drees:2019xpp, Dalianis:2020cla,Ragavendra:2020sop,Kawai:2021edk}).
+Curiously, many of these models contain a point of inflection, i.e. a point where the first and the second derivatives of the potential with respect to the scalar field (viz. $V_\phi$ and $V_{\phi\phi}=\d^2V/\d\phi^2$) vanish (in this regard, see Appendix~\ref{app:pi}).
 We shall consider six of these models and we shall now briefly describe the models of our interest and the parameters that we shall work with.
 For convenience, in our discussions that follow, we shall refer to these models as M1 to M6.
 In the introductory section, we had mentioned that the CMB observations strongly constrain the scalar amplitude, the scalar spectral index and the tensor-to-scalar ratio at the pivot scale~$k_\ast$.
 We shall assume that the pivot scale leaves the Hubble radius~$N_\ast$ number of $e$-folds {\it before the end of inflation}.\/ We should point out that, in the absence of detailed modeling of post-inflationary dynamics, there arises some uncertainty in the choice of $N_\ast$ and it is often assumed to lie in the range $50\lesssim N_\ast \lesssim 60$~\cite{Liddle:2003as,Planck:2015sxf,Planck:2018jri}.

-$\bullet$~{\bf Model~1:}~The first of the models that we shall consider, which leads to a period of ultra slow roll inflation is described by a potential which can be written in the following fashion~\cite{Garcia-Bellido:2017mdw}:
+$\bullet$~{\bf Model~1:}~The first of the models that we shall consider, which leads to a period of ultra slow roll inflation, is described by a potential that can be written in the following fashion~\cite{Garcia-Bellido:2017mdw}:

 where $x = \phi/v$, with $v$ being a constant.
 We shall work with the following choices for the four parameters that describe the potential:~$V_0= 4\times10^{-10}\,\Mpl^4 $, $v = \sqrt{0.108}\,\Mpl$, $\alpha = 1$ and $\beta = 1.4349$.
 For these values of the parameters, the (near) inflection point, say, $\phi_0$, is located at $0.39\,\Mpl$.
 (For a discussion on the determination of the inflection points numerically in the inflationary models being considered, see Appendix~\ref{app:pi}.)
 If we choose the initial value of the field to be $\phi_{\mathrm{i}}=3.614\,\Mpl$ and $\epsilon_{1\mathrm{i}}=10^{-3}$~[which determines $\phi_{N\mathrm{i}}$, cf. Eq.~\eqref{eq:f-srp}], we find that inflation lasts for about $63$~$e$-folds in the model.
 Also, in this case, we shall set $N_\ast=50$.